liv-daliberti/maxent-grpo/README.md

 ## Citation
-If you use this work, please cite: “MaxEnt‑GRPO: Maximum‑Entropy Group‑Relative Policy Optimization (2025).”
+If you use this work, please cite: “MaxEnt‑GRPO: Maximum-Entropy Group-Relative Policy Optimization (2025).”

 BibTeX
 ```